Special Events Permits

 - Vendors are not to move barricades.

-- After the event: remove your notification from the no-park signs, and turn the "No Parking" signs away from the street, and pull them aside to a safe and secure location until they are picked up by the City Street Division.
+- After the event: remove your notification from the no-park signs, and turn the "No Parking" signs away from the street, remove wooden barricades, and pull them aside to a safe and secure location until they are picked up by the City Street Division.

 Maps of Common Permit Locations

 Albany County Fairgrounds